 Marking is positive, thus reinforcing the effort and success contained within a piece of work.
 Using the child's name personalises the comment and can be a powerful motivator.
-The use of 'smiley faces', praise stickers and stamps and merit points are prized and serve to both congratulate and motivate.
 Sharing the work with partner staff and with the Head teacher acts as an extra reward for special effort and / or achievement.